 JOB OUTLOOK IN HUMAN RESOURCES MANAGEMENT

-Employment is expected to grow much faster than the average for all human resources, training, and labor relations managers and specialists occupations.
+Employment of human resources managers is projected to grow 13 percent through 2022, about as fast as the average for all occupations.
 College graduates and those who have earned certification should have the best job opportunities.

 College graduates and those who have earned certification should have the best job opportunities, particularly graduates with a bachelor's degree in human resources, human resources administration, or industrial and labor relations.
 Those with a technical or business background or a well-rounded liberal arts education also should find opportunities.